dkfbasel/vuex-i18n/readme.md

 ```

 ## Usage
-The plugin provides easy access to localized information through the use of
+vuex-i18n provides easy access to localized information through the use of
 the `$t()` method or the `translate` filter.

 The plugin will try to find the given string as key in the translations of the
 currently defined locale and return the respective translation.
 If the string
 is not found, it will return as is.
-This allows to setup an application very
+This wil allow you to setup an application
-quickly without having to first define all strings in a separate template.
+very quickly without having to first define all strings in a separate template.

+It is also possible to specify a fallback-locale `$i18n.fallback(locale)`.
+If
+the key is not found in current locale, vuex-i18n will look for the key in the
+fallback-locale.
+If the key can not be found in the fallback-locale either,
+the key itself will be returned as translation.

 ```javascript
 <div>